 target corp (TGT) Key Developments

-Target Corp.
-Announces Unaudited Consolidated Earnings Results for the Fourth Quarter and Full Year Ended January 31, 2015; Provides Earnings Guidance for the First Quarter of Fiscal 2015
+Target Corporation Reports Unaudited Consolidated Earnings Results for the Second Quarter and Six Months Ended August 1, 2015; Provides Earnings Guidance for the Third Quarter of 2015; Revises Earnings Guidance for the Full Year of 2015